 When you're listening to or reading financial news, you may hear a lot about the prime rate.
 It's one of the most important rates when it comes to borrowing money.
 The prime rate is interest rate the banks charge to their most creditworthy customers.
 It's usually the lowest interest rate anyone could qualify for.
 Since it's the lowest, most desirable interest rate, getting the prime rate on a loan requires you to have an excellent credit score.

 The U.S. prime rate is the national prime rate as published by the Wall Street Journal, which calculated based on the prime rates from the nation’s largest banks.
-The U.S. prime rate is usually about 3% higher than the federal funds rate and is available at the Wall Street Journal's website.
+The U.S. prime rate is usually about 3% higher than the federal funds rate.

 How the Prime Rate Affects Your Credit Card Rate

 Many credit cards base their variable interest rates on the prime rate.
 A variable interest rate is one that changes based on another interest rate.